BSc Computer Science (Human Computer Interaction) with Industrial Experience

 The aim of this course is to introduce you to quantitative and qualitative research approaches used in psychological research.
 It will outline and examine the components of research designs and methodologies, and explore the fundamental principles and techniques of statistical analysis.

-You will gain experience in conducting statistical analyses during PC-based practical classes and will have the opportunity to apply theoretical knowledge of research methodology in lab classes linked to other course units.
+You will gain experience in conducting statistical analyses during practical classes and will have the opportunity to apply theoretical knowledge of research methodology in empirical work classes linked to other course units.
 More generally, the course aims to promote the development of critical thinking skills, enabling you to objectively evaluate psychological research.

 Teaching and learning methods

-The course will include 46 hours of lectures, and 12 x 1-hour statistics examples classes.
+The course will include lectures, and statistics examples classes.

-E-learning provision through Blackboard: Moderated discussion boards for both Research Methods and Statistics; webcasts covering topics students commonly find difficult; regular MCQ quizzes with formative feedback; an Excel assignment
+Other provision includes moderated discussion boards for both Research Methods and Statistics; webcasts covering topics students commonly find difficult; regular MCQ quizzes with formative feedback; an Excel assignment.

 Knowledge and understanding